dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/state-management-overview.md

 With the gRPC API, you can set content type by adding key/value pair `"contentType" : <content type>` to the request metadata.

+### Operations

+Dapr supports two types of bulk operations: **bulk** or **transactional**.
+Read the [API reference]({{< ref state_api.md >}}) to learn how use bulk and multi options.

-### Bulk operations
+#### Bulk operations

-Dapr supports two types of bulk operations: **bulk** or **multi**.
-You can group several requests of the same type into a bulk (or a batch).
+You can group several requests of the same type into a bulk (or batch).
 Dapr submits requests in bulk operations as individual requests to the underlying data store.

+#### Transactional operations

-In other words, bulk operations are not transactional.
-On the other hand, you can group requests of different types into a multi-operation, which is then handled as an atomic transaction.
+You can group requests of different types into a multi-item operation, which is then handled as an atomic transaction.
+Requests will succeed or fail as a group.

-Read the [API reference]({{< ref state_api.md >}}) to learn how use bulk and multi options.

 ### State encryption
 Dapr supports automatic client encryption of application state with support for key rotations.
 This is supported on all Dapr state stores.
 For more info, read the [How-To: Encrypt application state]({{< ref howto-encrypt-state.md >}}) topic.